Risingson/eveeyedocs/docs/sync/waypoints.md

 To set waypoints tap/click a solarsystem.
 In the appearing menu hit `Set Waypoint` or `Set Destination`.<br>
 In the same menu you can select `Avoid System`.
 To manage your avoided systems goto the `ROUTE` tab in <img src="https://raw.githubusercontent.com/Risingson/eedocs/master/docs/images/Settings-100_off.png" width="24" height="24" > [Settings](https://eveeye.readthedocs.io/en/latest/ui/settings/#Route).

-!!!
-Ingame vs Eveeye route
+!!! tip "Ingame vs Eveeye route"
     You should match ingame and eveeye settings to get the same routes ingame and within eveeye.
 Still routes displayed may not match 100% every time.

 ## Wormholes/Jumpbridges